 4. Donate time or money to the local animal shelter or humane society

 The American Society for the Prevention of Cruelty to Animals (ASPCA) recommends families wait at least one month before bringing another pet into the home.
 But that doesn’t mean a family needs to avoid animals completely.
 Volunteering at the local animal shelter or humane society can be a great option to help deal with grief.
 By being surrounded by other animals, grieving individuals can remind themselves why they chose to adopt their pets in the first place.
 They might also consider making a monetary contribution to the shelter in their pet’s name.

 If a pet suffered from a disease that is under research, families might want to consider donating to the cause in their pet’s name.
 Tying their name to a contribution could be one more act of love.

 Companies like Cuddle Clones can recreate a stuffed animal version of a beloved pet.
-All they need is a picture to create an exact replica of a pet, incorporating their unique characteristics like that spot on your Dalmatian that looked like a star.
-Families will be able to cherish their pet and have a little reminder of them every day.
+All they need is a picture to create an exact replica of a pet, incorporating their unique characteristics like that spot on your dog that looked like a star.
+Families will be able to cherish their pets and have a little reminder of them every day.

 Holding ceremonies, making mementos or donating time can all be tools to help with the loss of a pet.
 No matter how your client families choose to remember their pets, keep in mind that each person grieves differently.
 Just like any death, encourage families to allow themselves time to mourn.
 After all, pets are more than pets: they are family.
 Contact your Homesteaders account executive to discover more pet memorialization ideas for client families.